 The bill amends various sections of the Iowa Code related to construction regulation, specifically focusing on state building codes, contractor licensing, and stormwater management requirements.
 Key provisions include the requirement for proposed rules affecting the state building code to consider housing affordability and to include a public report on the estimated impact on construction costs for single-family and multi-family homes.
 Additionally, the bill prohibits governmental subdivisions from imposing licensing fees or requirements on general contractors and subcontractors unless mandated by state or federal law.

-Furthermore, the bill establishes that counties and cities cannot adopt or enforce stormwater management ordinances that impose stricter requirements than those initially approved during the subdivision review process, unless required by other laws.
-This aims to streamline construction processes and reduce unnecessary regulatory burdens on contractors and businesses involved in plumbing, mechanical, and HVAC work.
-Overall, the bill seeks to enhance the efficiency of construction regulations while promoting affordability and compliance with existing laws.
+Furthermore, the bill establishes that counties and cities cannot adopt or enforce stormwater management regulations that are more restrictive than those initially approved during the review of subdivision plats, lots, or parcels, unless required by other laws.
+This aims to streamline construction processes and reduce unnecessary regulatory burdens on contractors and developers.
+The amendments also clarify that while fees for permits and inspections can still be charged, the overall intent is to facilitate construction and maintain affordability in housing.

 Statutes affected: Introduced: 103A.11, 105.17, 331.301, 572.1, 354.8